natmertens/meet/README.md

 When the user goes to the “data visualization” page Then the user will be able to see a chart with the number of upcoming events in each city

-## Project Dependencies:
+## To Start:

-- React
-- Google Calendar API
-- AWS Lambda
-- Recharts library
+Run "npm install" to install all dependencies.

-## Build:
+## Build for Development:

-- Run app via "npm run start"
+- Run app via "npm run start".